-A proposition or exotic bet, sometimes only tangentially related to the sporting event. (e.g. Popular Super Bowl prop bets include winner of coin toss, over/under on time of national anthem singing, color of liquid dumped on winning coach, etc.)
+A proposition or exotic bet, sometimes only tangentially related to the sporting event. (e.g. Popular Super Bowl prop bets include winner of the coin toss, over/under on time of national anthem singing, the color of liquid dumped on winning coach, etc.)

 When the final score or number falls exactly on the betting line, spread or over/under.
 In which case, the house usually wins. (e.g. Alabama is favored by 10 and wins by exactly 10 points.)